+Faculty: Dr. Julia Shelton Offered: Only once per year, typically each

+April

-Faculty: Dr. Julia Shelton Offered: Only once per year, typically each April Administrative Contact: 319-356-4499 kailey-marlow@uiowa.edu Surgery 1527-1 JCP Max Enrollment: 25 Report To: See ICON or departmental email - Only students in their final M4 semester and intending to go into surgical-related.
+Report To: See ICON or departmental email Special Only students in their final M4 surgical-related.

+Conditions: semester and intending to go into

 This clerkship experience is for students preparing for surgical residencies.
 The course is focused on the application of knowledge and skills accumulated through medical school to surgical patient care.
 Students will develop an advanced understating of pre-operative, intra-operative, and post-operative care of patients, critical care knowledge, communication skills, and technical skills necessary for surgical specialties.
 The rotation will include surgical Olympics.